Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Fresh Catch coming in at Harborwalk Marina

-Harborwalk Village also has entertainment and events, including several festivals, live music on the events stage, fireworks, silent disco parties, parades, and much more.
+Harborwalk Village also hosts entertainment and events throughout the year, including festivals, live music on the events stage, fireworks, silent disco parties, parades, and more.

 Destin Boardwalk